Explore Clifton Park Area Hiking & Biking Trails

 100 Acre Wood Trail System

 Nearly 2 miles of scenic trails in the 100 Acre Wood Trail System make use of some of the original logging trails, along with newly constructed footpaths throughout the preserve.
-Although bikes aren’t allowed, the trail system is perfect for walking and hiking as there are only a few moderate inclines throughout it.
+Although bikes aren’t allowed on this one, the trail system is perfect for walking and hiking as there are only a few moderate inclines throughout it.

 Dwaas Kill Nature Preserve